misiektoja/spotify_monitor/README.md

 docker run --rm -it --init -v "$PWD:/data" misiektoja/spotify-monitor --setup
 ```

-The wizard asks for one Spotify target, recommends browser-based `sp_dc` import, writes non-secret settings to `spotify_monitor.conf` and writes secrets only to `.env`.
-It also automatically detects whether you use PyPI, the downloaded script or Docker then shows commands that match your installation.
+The wizard asks for one Spotify target, recommends browser-based `sp_dc` import and lets you choose email alerts, webhook alerts or both.
+It writes regular settings to `spotify_monitor.conf` while private values go only to `.env`.
+It also detects whether you use PyPI, the downloaded script or Docker then shows commands that match your installation.

 For a local PyPI or downloaded-script installation, Firefox browser import remains the recommended authentication path and the default setup choice.
 For Docker and Docker Compose, manual `sp_dc` entry is recommended because the default container cannot access an unmounted host browser profile.
 If the selected dotenv file already contains a non-placeholder `SP_DC_COOKIE`, container setup offers to retain it as the default choice.